boazbk/tcs/lec_19_cryptography.md

 * $Y'$ is obtained by sampling  $k\sim \{0,1\}^n$ and outputting $E_k(x')$.

 > # { .pause }
 This definition might take more than one reading to parse.
-Try to think of how this condition would correspond to your intuitive notion of "learning no information" about $x$ from observing $E_k(x)$, and to Shannon's quote in the beginning of this lecture.
+Try to think of how this condition would correspond to your intuitive notion of "learning no information" about $x$ from observing $E_k(x)$, and to Shannon's quote in the beginning of this chapter.
 In particular, suppose that you knew ahead of time that Alice sent either an encryption of $x$ or an encryption of $x'$.
 Would you learn anything new from observing the encryption of the message that Alice actually sent?
 It may help you to look at [perfectsecfig](){.ref}.

 ![For any key length $n$, we can visualize an encryption scheme $(E,D)$ as a graph with a  vertex for every one of the $2^{L(n)}$ possible plaintexts and for every one of the ciphertexts in $\{0,1\}^*$ of the form $E_k(x)$ for $k\in \{0,1\}^n$ and $x\in \{0,1\}^{L(n)}$.
 For every plaintext $x$ and key $k$, we add an edge labeled $k$ between $x$ and $E_k(x)$.
 By the validity condition, if we pick any fixed key $k$, the map $x \mapsto E_k(x)$ must be one-to-one.
 The condition of perfect secrecy simply corresponds to requiring that every two    plaintexts $x$ and $x'$ have exactly the same set of neighbors (or multi-set, if there are parallel edges).](../figure/perfectsecrecy.png){#perfectsecfig .class width=300px height=300px}